 University of South Wales, Music Therapy Department

-Our pilot scheme at Severn View Local Authority Care Home concluded in September, after three interactive music sessions, performed by singer Nikkila Thomas and harpist Cerys Rees, and a ‘training the carers’ workshop for care home staff, led by music therapist Vicky Guise.
-The response was inspiring, with several normally non-verbal residents prompted to singalong with the musicians and to recall childhood memories as Nikkila and Cerys talked to them afterwards.
-The magic of music!
-We are now planning our follow-up programme for 2022.
+Pilot-scheme, 2021: We launched our pilot-scheme in August/September 2021, in partnership with Severn View Local Authority Care Home.
+We provided a programme of three interactive music sessions for residents, performed by mezzo-soprano Nikkila Thomas and harpist Cerys Rees (both students at the Royal Welsh College of Music and Drama), and a ‘training the carers’ workshop for care home staff, led by music therapist Vicky Guise.
+The response was inspiring, with several normally non-verbal residents prompted to sing along with the musicians and to recall childhood memories when Nikkila and Cerys talked with them afterwards.

-We were also delighted that her time on the pilot scheme has led to a new part-time job for Nikkila (see her biography on the Music Memory Café page for more details).
-And we hope that Cerys’s words sum up the experience for them both:
+We were delighted that her time working with us led to a new part-time job for Nikkila and we hope that Cerys’s words sum up the experience for them both:

 “I have really enjoyed every moment of it and it has confirmed to me that I would like to continue working within outreach and with the elderly.
 I have been very proud when I have told people what I have been doing this summer.”